 Ph.D., LMFT, CST, AAMFT Supervisor

 Dr. Hughes is a licensed marriage and family therapist and AAMFT approved supervisor in the state of Utah with a Ph.D. from Brigham Young University.
 He is a Certified Sex Therapist through the American Association of Sexuality Educators, Counselors and Therapists (AASECT).
 He is also EMDR, EFT, Gottman, trained.
 Dr. Hughes is trained in Narrative Therapy at the Dulwich Centre in South Australia.
 In addition to owning and operating Covenant Sex Therapy, Dr. Hughes is an adjunct faculty teaching courses for graduate students at BYU and Argosy University focused on honing clinical skills and sex therapy.
 He has worked for many counseling centers in the Utah and Salt Lake county area, including LDS Family Services.
 Dr. Hughes now receives referrals from professors, medical doctors, and other therapists that need a highly specialized sex therapist for clients/patients.
-He has presented at state and national conferences, taught sex therapy at BYU, supervised other therapists working with clients presenting with sexual issues, authored articles being published in peer reviewed journals, taught CEU courses, guest lectured at many different universities, and worked with many clients struggling with sexual matters.
+He has presented at state and national conferences, supervised other therapists working with clients presenting with sexual issues, authored a peer reviewed article, taught CEU courses, guest lectured at various different universities, and worked with many clients struggling with sexual matters.
 He is the author of You, Me, and We: A Practical Guide to Marital Intimacy.
 He is the creator of the app Sexual Healing, which has revolutionized the world of sexual health.
 Dr. Hughes is a member of both local (Utah Association for Marriage and Family Therapy; UAMFT) and national (American Association for Marriage and Family Therapy; AAMFT) professional associations.
 Dr. Hughes has received certification for participating in a Sexual Attitude Reassessment (SAR) training in Boulder Colorado.